 I am hoping the floor is the worst area to do since the weight of the panels works against you by pressing on the connecting timbers and also on to the sub-frame, which adds up to a lot of resistance.
 I managed to get them together in the end but had to leave a 4mm gap on one stubborn panel – I am not happy about that, but you only have so long before the glue goes off and in this case I had to admit defeat.

-lesson learned: for very tight fitting joining pieces take the time to chamfer the leading edges and sand down as needed – it will save time in the long run.
+lesson learned: for very tight fitting joining pieces take the time to chamfer the leading edges and plane down as needed – it will save time in the long run.
 You can also make a panel basher to help persuade the pieces together without doing too much damage to the OSB boards.
 See pic below!

 5. wear gloves